baden03/collapse-o-matic/readme.txt

 == Changelog ==

 = 1.8.3 =
-* added faceOnly effect option
+* added fadeOnly effect option
 * fully tested with WordPress version 6.0.1
 * swap title also swaps the title attribute if used
+* escaped all attributes before output

 = 1.8.2 =
 * custom css now added to new core.css file that is not affected if no default style is loaded.